-Each of us can be photogenic – we just need to try a little.
-“In my opinion, I’m very ugly on the covers of magazines,” actress Charlotte Gainsbourg admitted in an interview with Psychologies.
-I do not consider myself photogenic, I prefer to see myself in motion, movies, or video.
+Each of us can be photogenic – we need to try a little.
+“In my opinion, I’m hideous on the covers of magazines,” actress Charlotte Gainsbourg admitted in an interview with Psychologies.
+I do not consider myself photogenic; I prefer to see myself in motion, movies, or video.

-Blogs and Internet forums also continue to discuss photogenicity and how to “look good in a photo”.
+Blogs and Internet forums also continue to discuss photogenicity and how to “look good in a photo.”
 This topic may seem empty and trivial, but in a hyper-narcissistic society, where a person exists only through his appearance, his image, it is of decisive importance.
-We live in the days of social networks, and in them the role of images is increasing.
+We live in the days of social networks, and in them, the role of images is increasing.

-Non-photogenicity is not nearly as painful as physical disabilities, it is softer than clumsiness – a small defect that justifies our unwillingness to see our true portrait.
-The truth, which our frozen face reveals to us in the photograph, catches by surprise, because it shows a motionless, irregular, "alien" face.
+Non-photogenicity is not nearly as painful as physical disabilities; it is softer than clumsiness – a minor defect that justifies our unwillingness to see our accurate portrait.
+The truth, which our frozen face reveals in the photograph, catches by surprise because it shows a motionless, irregular, alien face.

-Our self-image tends to be younger than the face in the photograph, this is why the image seems foreign and puzzling.
+Our self-image tends to be younger than the face in the photograph; this is why the image seems foreign and puzzling.

-Those who stiffen in front of the lens or avoid it are actually afraid of the gaze of others.
-Maybe because in childhood they were not looked at enough and they were little loved, or maybe because they assume in others the same lack of condescension and the same severity with which they evaluate themselves.
+Those who stiffen in front of the lens or avoid it are afraid of the gaze of others.
+Maybe because they were not looked at enough in childhood and were little loved, or perhaps because they assume in others the same lack of condescension and the same severity with which they evaluate themselves.

 Allow Yourself to Relax

-- Look at yourself in the mirror, study your face, its expressions, while talking to yourself, as if you were playing the role of yourself.
+- Look at yourself in the mirror, study your face, its expressions while talking to yourself, as if you were playing the role of yourself.
 Play in front of the lens – this acting often makes actresses better than models in photographs.

 - Find your best three-quarter angle.